-Darin Cramer, WFPA, said that the adaptive management process was followed with some possible constraints, but the measurable temperature change is a limit that must be met in all circumstances.
+Darin Cramer, WFPA, said that the adaptive management process was followed with some possible constraints, but the interpretation of treating measureable temperature change as a limit, a water quality standard that cannot be exceeded is not true.
 He said based on several examples of data, a reasonable conclusion is that current rule could pass a Tier II test.
 However, only advancing the majority report limits the alternatives possible for protecting water quality and adopting a rule.